A Guide to Dress Pant Breaks: The 4 Options To Choose From

 Our journey to perfectly fitting pants starts with a quick stop by the tailoring dictionary.

-The “break” of the pant is the fold or creasing of fabric that forms at the front of your pant leg, just above where it meets your shoe, while you’re standing.
-An easier way to think about it is that the pant break is the point where the suit pants break its silhouette against the shoe.
-Note that the break is defined at the standing position and not while you’re walking, seated or doing squats.
+The “break” of the pant is the fold or creasing of fabric that forms at the front of your pant leg, just above where it meets your shoe.
+More simply, it’s the areas on your pant where the front crease does not drape naturally.
+Note that dress pant breaks should only be defined from a natural, standing pose.

-The answers to these questions will dictate the optimal pant break for you, and you have four choices: no break pants, quarter break pants, half break pants, and full break pants.
+The answers to these questions will dictate the optimal pant break for you.
+To help communicate this preference, we’ll define the four types of dress pant break below: no break pants, quarter break pants, half (or medium) break pants, and full break pants.

 Let’s dive in.